PDomonkos/Deep_learning_4/README.md

           2

-It will generate a folder structure with the images needed.
+Then run the load_data.ipynb, it will fill the folders with the images needed.

   0 => car